tenacityteam/tenacity/BUILDING.md

 If you switch between system packages and vcpkg, you may need to delete `CMakeCache.txt` inside your CMake build directory.

+**NOTE**: Building Tenacity with vcpkg for the first time and after an update will take a while, especially with FFmpeg Subsequent rebuilds will be much faster.

 ### Windows

 Install
 [Microsoft Visual Studio](https://visualstudio.microsoft.com/vs/community/)
 with the **Desktop development with C++** installation option.

+**Note**: Tenacity requires at least Visual Studio 2017 or later.
+We actively test against the latest version of Visual Studio, so we may not catch bugs affecting older versions of Visual Studio, but please report them as we will still fix them.

 Installing [sccache](https://github.com/mozilla/sccache) is highly recommended for faster builds but not required.
 CMake will automatically use sccache if you